ROS-FE/fe-ros-docs/docs/tf_moveit/tf.md

 ```

 As you see, we no longer require the `rospy.spin()`.
-That is because we use a `while` loop that does not exit except if we interrupt the execution of the Python script.
+That is because we use a `while` loop that does not exit unless we interrupt the execution of the Python script.

 Let's inspect the TF topics.
-As you expect, the `/tf_static` is not publish anything.
+As you expect, the `/tf_static` is not publishing anything.
 On the other hand, the `/tf` is publishing a lot of messages:
 ```
 $ rostopic hz /tf
 subscribed to [/tf]